 About

 Sylvia Paret, a San Francisco-based artist, creates image-derived works in all of which the primary underlying theme is connection, or the lack thereof.
-Her method, partly due to Dadaist and Surrealist influences and her Catalan heritage, straddles the line between the somber and the lighthearted, while being irreverently, relentlessly — albeit at times not patently — playful.
+Her method, partly due to Dadaist and Surrealist influences and her Catalan heritage, is at turns somber, irreverent, and lighthearted, but always relentlessly — albeit at times not patently — playful.
 She studied photography at the Corcoran School of Art, the International Center for Photography, and the Rochester Institute of Technology, where she was offered a merit scholarship and from where she holds an associate degree.
 She also holds a Johns Hopkins University honors B.A. in natural sciences and French language and literature, and undertook doctoral studies in linguistics at the University of Pennsylvania as a National Science Foundation scholar.
 Her work has been shown in the de Young Museum as part of their 2020 juried The de Young Open exhibit.
-She is the recipient of a juror award from famed photographer Judy Dater at the In Focus: Current Photography exhibit at the Richmond Art Center in California.
+Sylvia is the recipient of a juror award from famed photographer Judy Dater at the In Focus: Current Photography exhibit at the Richmond Art Center in California.
+She is a proud Puerto Rican who has long lived in the diaspora with her beautiful mind.

 About